pocky/Geo/README.md

 __Exception__

-If you want to pass 1 or less OR 4 or more arguments, a `Geo\Exception\InvalidCoordinatesException` will be thrown.
+If you want to pass 1 or less OR 4 or more arguments, a `Geo\Exception\InvalidCoordinatesException()` will be thrown.

 License
 -------

-User is released under the MIT License.
+Geo is released under the MIT License.
 See the bundled LICENSE file for details.

 Contributing
 ------------